-Mahathir’s wife urges Malaysia’s women to be ‘queenmakers’
+Mahathir’s wife urges Malaysian women to be ‘queenmakers’

-KUALA LUMPUR, Malaysia (AP) — The wife of former Malaysian leader Mahathir Mohamad is urging women to support the opposition coalition in next month’s general election for a better future.
+KUALA LUMPUR, Malaysia (AP) — The wife of former Malaysian premier Mahathir Mohamad urged women on Friday to support the opposition coalition in next month’s general election for a better future.

-Women account for nearly half of the 14.94 million voters eligible for May 9 polls that will pit Prime Minister Najib Razak’s long-ruling coalition against an opposition alliance headed by his former mentor, Mahathir.
+Women are nearly half of the 14.94 million people eligible to vote in the May 9 polls that will pit Prime Minister Najib Razak’s long-ruling coalition against an opposition coalition headed by his former mentor Mahathir, one of Asia’s longest serving premier for 22 years until his retirement in 2003.

-Siti Hasmah Mohamad Ali said Friday she was initially torn when Mahathir decided to return to politics due to his age but conceded after he said it was “his duty” to save the country.
-Her 92-year-old husband led Malaysia for 22 years until retiring in 2003.
+Siti Hasmah Mohamad Ali, 91, said she was initially torn when Mahathir, 92, decided to return to politics but conceded after he told her that it was “his duty” to help the country.

-She appealed for support for the opposition coalition, saying women can be the “queenmaker” of the elections.
+“This is really unprecedented for someone so young to have a second round,” she told a news conference.

 Most Read Nation & World Stories